City of London Police: Ranks

 The ranks from constable to chief superintendent are the same as all other British police forces.
 The three senior ranks are similar to those used by the Metropolitan Police.

 Insignia

 Constables and sergeants display collar numbers on their rank badges (in the range 1 to 150 for sergeants and 151 to 999 for constables).
 Officers between the ranks of inspector and chief superintendent (who do not have collar numbers) display their warrant numbers instead.
-All officers also wear name badges with their rank and surname (e.g. Police Constable John Smith would wear a badge displaying "Constable Smith").

 The City of London police also has a special constabulary with seven ranks of officers.
-As with regular officers, constables and sergeants display collar numbers on their rank badges (in the range 1001 to 1099 for sergeants and 1101 to 1299 for constables) and officers between the ranks of inspector and chief superintendent display their warrant numbers, in all cases followed by the letters "SC".
-The rank badge for a special commander is identical to that for a regular commander.
-Name badges are identical to those worn by regular officers (e.g. Special Sergeant Mary Jones would wear a badge displaying "Sergeant Jones").
+As with regular officers, constables and sergeants display collar numbers on their rank badges (in the range 1001 to 1099 for sergeants and 1101 to 1299 for constables) and the ranks of inspector and chief inspector display their warrant numbers, in all cases followed by the letters "SC".